aromeni/frameworks_and_languages_module/technical_report.md

 ```

 ### Middleware in ExpressJS
-In ExpressJS, middleware is a function that has access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
-It's used for executing code, making changes to the request and the response objects, ending the request-response cycle, or calling the next middleware in the stack.

-- Signature: function(req, res, next) { ... }
-Use Cases: Logging, body parsing, authentication, error handling.
-- Execution: Middleware functions are executed sequentially as they are defined in the application, using app.use() or router.use().
-- Asynchronous Operations: Middleware can handle async operations and ensure the next middleware is called only after async tasks are completed.
+In ExpressJS, middleware functions, defined as function(req, res, next) { ... }, manage the request-response cycle by accessing and modifying request and response objects, and controlling the flow to subsequent middleware.
+Commonly used for tasks like logging, parsing, authentication, and error handling, they execute sequentially and adeptly handle asynchronous operations, ensuring smooth progression within the app's processing pipeline.